wp-plugins/twine-social/readme.txt

 * Auto-approve all your user generated content, or set it up for prior moderation.
 * Custom CSS: Style it to fit your brand.
 * Cast your content to Google Chromecast with immersive, beautiful layouts for live events
-* Advanced Analytics: Get an automatic weekly email showing your likes and follower performance over time.
+* Advanced Analytics: Find out who uses your social hub, and how they interact with it.

 If you have any questions or feedback, please visit our [support forum](http://support.twinesocial.com/), or email us at support{at}twinesocial.com.